A young monk once asked the wise tea master Lao Cha:

 What Are The Health Benefits Of Drinking Gyokuro?

-Gyokuro has similar health benefits to other types of loose leaf teas.
-However, thanks to its production methods, the finished product results in a considerably higher amount of catechins and theanine, which provide the body with beneficial amino acids.
+Gyokuro has health benefits similar to those of other types of loose-leaf teas.
+However, thanks to its growing and processing methods, the finished product contains a considerably higher amount of L-theanine – an amino acid that promotes a state of "calm focus" by boosting alpha brain waves and enhancing calming neurotransmitters (GABA, dopamine, serotonin).
 It also contains a slightly higher percentage of caffeine than sencha.
-Overall drinking Gyokuro will leave you feeling uplifted, refreshed, and energized.
+Overall, drinking Gyokuro will leave you feeling uplifted, refreshed, and energized.

 How To Brew Gyokuro:

-The first steep is 2 mins, followed by 30 seconds for further infusions.
-After the first infusion water can be heated up to 165ºF (75ºC).
+The first steep is 2 minutes, followed by 30 seconds for further infusions.
+After the first infusion, water can be heated up to 165ºF (75ºC).
 Gyokuro tea can be steeped at least 3 times.

-If you are drinking in the company of a friend try alternating the pour between teacups, so everyone will have an equal tasting brew.
+If you are drinking in the company of a friend, try alternating the pour between teacups so everyone has an equal taste of the brew.

-Traditionally Gyokuro is enjoyed in small quantities since the brew is always potent with flavor.
+Traditionally, Gyokuro is enjoyed in small quantities, as the brew is always potent in flavor.
 Try it and see for yourself!

 What Does Gyokuro Taste Like?

-The feel of Gyokuro is very full-bodied, with a taste reminiscent to seaweed and grasses, followed by an intense sweetness.
-Strong umami is one of the keywords to describe a good Gyokuro.
+The taste of Gyokuro is very full-bodied, with a flavor reminiscent of seaweed and grass, followed by an intense sweetness.
+Strong umami is one of the key characteristics of a good Gyokuro.

 Gyokuro is one of our favorite Japanese teas, and one of our favorite teas overall.
 Its exquisite taste is just one of the reasons why we wholeheartedly recommend this tea as a gift for loved ones and friends.